moccbc/BASHImitation/README.md

 Some input may have erros or mistakes.
 This will check for those in advance. eg) echo hi && || echo bye

-### 2. Clean
+### 2. Remove octothrope and extra spaces
 Some input may have # and extra spaces.
 This will remove impurites in the input.
 This is so that the parsing step is easily done. eg) ls myFolder          &&      echo folder #folder

-### 3. Parse
+### 3. Add space
+In this step, the program will add spaces if necessary in front of () and connectors.
+This is needed because step 3 splits the expression along spaces.

+### 4. Split
-This step will parse the expression.
-I will split the expression by the spaces and return a array of strings.
+This step will split the expression by the spaces and return a array of strings.
+This makes the tokenizing part much easier to handle.

-### 4. Tokenize
+### 5. Tokenize
 This step will assign each substring in the array a token in order to identify the strings.
+This allows the shunting yard to correctly place precedence by accessing each token's type value.

-### 5. Shunting Yard Algorithm
+### 6. Shunting Yard Algorithm
 This step will utilize the shunting yard algorithm in order to set precedence of sub-expressions to execute.

-### 6. Execute
+### 7. Execute
 Lastly we will execute the expression.